diohabara/CS6332-22f/unit3/unit3-txk220008/part2/README.md

 000000602068  000c00000007 R_X86_64_JUMP_SLO 0000000000000000 setregid@GLIBC_2.2.5 + 0
 ```

-The program shows as expected.
+The program shows the section information as expected.